 It’s no wonder that these “fragrances” are now being called the “New Secondhand Smoke“.

 After all of the “bad” I just shared know one thing: there are always, always, always natural alternative solutions that allow you to make viable choices away from these harmful scents.
 In my home, we use a variety of natural products including cleaning, personal care and yard products that don’t off-gas these harmful substances because they don’t have those harmful substances in them in the first place!

-One simple solution I’ve implemented in my home is to remove or stop using any candles, perfumes, colognes, and other “scented” products and replace them with essential oils and essential oil diffusers (Young Living ONLY).
+One simple solution I’ve implemented in my home is to remove or stop using any candles, perfumes, colognes, and other “scented” products and replace them with essential oils and essential oil diffusers.
 However, choose wisely in this area as well because not all essential oils are created equal either.
 Those most often sold in stores are synthetic or grown with harmful pesticides thereby toxic just like all other fragrances.
-I choose Young Living because of their Seed-to-Seal promise.
+I use only a very high-end, quality essential oil product line.